Wissance/SpringUu/README.md

     ### Requirements:
         1. Shell script must be located in the same directory as build.gradle
-        2. Gradle script must have special liquibase settings: liquibase {
+        2. Gradle script must have special liquibase settings (see full example here: samples/gradleWithLiquibase): liquibase {
                 activities {
                     main {